 - consulting with faculty recommenders and college, university, foundation, and fellowship contacts to further student success

 - applying for graduate school and other post-graduate opportunities

 In addition to aiding students who seek financial support for their education, the Office of Honors and Scholarships provides advisement about honors programs.
 All students are encouraged to explore these options.
 Queens College Scholars and Freshman Honors Program students in particular are encouraged to come in for advisement sessions about these programs and for early registration.

 In addition to the Freshman Honors Program—to which incoming students must be admitted during their senior year of high school—there are divisional honors programs.
 Candidates may apply to the following when already at Queens College:

 Honors and Awards - Baccalaureate

-grade point average including work done at previous institutions.
+work done at previous institutions.
 The cumulative academic averages required

 Summer Fellowship Program